marko-knoebl/slides/sections/common/testing-js/01-overview-en.md

 ## Example: shorten

-We are going to write and test a function that will shorten a string to a specified length
+We are going to write and test a function that will shorten a string to a specified length:

 ```js
 shorten('loremipsum', 6);